 Best Types of Lentils for Soup

-- Green/Brown Lentils: my go-to lentils for soup are green or brown.
+- Green/Brown Lentils: My go-to lentils for soup are green or brown.
 They cook in about 35 – 40 minutes and hold their shape.
-They have a mellow flavor, but help give you that meaty texture.
+They have a mellow flavor, but they help give you that meaty texture.
 They're also really easy to find at most grocery stores!

 Now let's chat soup, specifically how to make it.
 I'm sure you already know how to actually make soup, but I thought it might be helpful to break down the three ways I personally like to make soup.
 You can also use these three methods for making this Moroccan lentil soup:

-- Stove Top: this method is what you'll find below.
-It's quick and it allows you to build the flavor as you cook.
-I personally usually make soup this way because I'm not a great planner and it's easy.
+This method is what you'll find below.
+It's quick, and it allows you to build the flavor as you cook.
+I personally usually make soup this way because I'm not a great planner, and it's easy.
 I use my Le Creuset Dutch Oven for this.

-Soup is a great meal prep option.
-This recipe makes six servings so you can make it on a Sunday, serve it for dinner (with a small side salad) and then have a few portions leftover for lunches for the week!
+Moroccan lentil soup is a great vegan meal prep option.
+This recipe makes six servings, so you can make it on a Sunday, serve it for dinner (with a small side salad), and then have a few portions leftover for lunches for the week.

 Here are the best meal prep containers for soup: